cleo/ngx-json-schema-form/README.md

       - If there are dividers between sections
    - Inject the JSFDataItemService into your constructor and use the `getFormDataItems()` method to transform the JSON 7 schema and corresponding values into an array of FormDataItems.
 FormDataItems are the data model that the JSF understands and uses to generate the angular forms.
    - Create a Submit button in your component.
 Listen to the `disableSubmit` event emitted from the JSON Schema Form and disable your submit button.
    - Create a ViewChild property in your component to reference your JSFComponent.
-Use this property to get the submitted form values by calling `this.schemaFormComponent.getFormValues();`
+Use this property to get the submitted form values by calling `this.jsfComponent.getFormValues();`
    - [Optional] Listen to the `formHeightChange` event emitted from the JSON Schema Form.

 ```